 The Death of Sweet Mister, by Daniel Woodrell.
 At once touching and shocking, this Arkansas noir by the author of Winter’s Bone, features the compelling voice of thirteen-year-old Shuggie.
 You’ll read it in one sitting!

 Too Much Happiness, by Alice Munro.
-This collection by a contemporary short story master will show why she’s among the most highly-regarded writers today.
+This collection by a contemporary short story master shows why she won the Nobel Prize in Literature.
 I guarantee you that “Wenlock Edge” and “Child’s Play” will linger in your mind for weeks.